cssnano/cssnano/CONTRIBUTING.md

 Since version 4, we now develop in a [Lerna](https://github.com/lerna/lerna) monorepo.
 This is because a lot of transforms overlap with each other; it's easier to test them together.
-Other than this, you'll need Node.js, npm & git installed.
+Other than this, you'll need Node.js, yarn & git installed.
 Then, you can run these commands to get the repository set up:

 ```
 git clone git@github.com:ben-eb/cssnano.git
 cd cssnano
-npm install
+yarn install
 ```

 You can run the tests with:

 ```
-npm test
+yarn test
 ```

 We recommend that you look in the issue tracker to find anything tagged